How to Join Sound Water Stewards of Island County

 We are trained volunteers working in and around Island County for a healthy, sustainable Puget Sound environment through education, community outreach, stewardship, and citizen science.

-Apply now for a spot in our 2017 training program.
-Classes will be held on both Camano and Whidbey Islands each Thursday from March 16 through April 27, and continuing from Sept 14 through Oct 26.
+Training includes 14 classes which will be held on both Camano and Whidbey Islands in the Spring and Fall, each Thursday from March 15 through April 26, then continuing from September 13 through October 25.
 Classes run from 9am to 3:30pm.

 Why Join ?